benmai22/Operating-Systems---Process-Creation-and-Destruction/README.md

 The function creates a new child process PCB[q] of process PCB[p] by performing the following tasks:

-  o allocate a free PCB[q]
+  > allocate a free PCB[q]

-  o record the parent's index, p, in PCB[q]
+  > record the parent's index, p, in PCB[q]

-  o initialize the list of children of PCB[q] as empty
+  > initialize the list of children of PCB[q] as empty

-  o create a new link containing the child's index q and appends the link to the linked list of PCB[p]
+  > create a new link containing the child's index q and appends the link to the linked list of PCB[p]

 • destroy(p) represents the destroy function executed by process PCB[p].
 The function recursively destroys all descendent processes (child, grandchild, etc.) of process PCB[p] by performing the following tasks:

-  o for each element q on the linked list of children of PCB[p]
+  > for each element q on the linked list of children of PCB[p]

     ▪ destroy(q) /* recursively destroy all progenies */